- 1 package (10 ounces) frozen sweetened raspberries, thawed

 - In a small saucepan, mix raspberries and cornstarch until blended.
 Bring to a boil; cook and stir 1-2 minutes or until thickened.
 Press through a fine-mesh strainer into a bowl; discard seeds.
 Cool completely.

 - Preheat oven to 350°.
-Place a greased 9x3-in. deep springform pan on a double thickness of heavy-duty foil (about 18 in. square).
+Place a greased 9-in. springform pan on a double thickness of heavy-duty foil (about 18 in. square).
 Wrap foil securely around pan.

 - For crust, in a small bowl, mix flour and sugar.
 Cut in butter until crumbly.
 Press onto bottom of prepared pan.
 Place pan on a baking sheet.
 Bake 20-25 minutes or until golden brown.
 Cool on a wire rack.
 Reduce oven setting to 325°.